 - SIGN IN: Upon arrival, all school visitors must report immediately to the administrative office of the school in order to sign-in and obtain permission to be on campus. - RESPECT: Visitors are considered role models and are expected to be appropriately and modestly dressed and to display respect for activities in progress at the school.
 Visitors shall conduct themselves in a manner that is not disruptive to the educational environment. - ABIDE: All visitors are expected to abide by the general rules of the school, any applicable provisions of the Code of Student Conduct and Discipline and shall comply at all times while on Board property with Board of Education policies and procedures. - MAINTAIN: Visitors shall maintain the integrity of student confidentiality policies.
-Any confidential school matters overheard or observed shall remain in the school, and any concerns should be discussed with the site administrator. - KEEP THEM PUT: Visitors are not permitted to remove students from the classrooms or other school activities without direct permission of the legal guardian of the student and/or the site administrator. - SIGN OUT: Parents/guardians visiting or volunteering in the school shall sign their children out using proper procedures established at the school.
+Any confidential school matters overheard or observed shall remain in the school, and any concerns should be discussed with the site administrator.
+In addition, all visitors are expected to follow the terms of the Internet Acceptable Use Policy and Procedures.
+Visitors are not permitted to photograph or make video or audio recordings without express permission from the site administrator. - KEEP THEM PUT: Visitors are not permitted to remove students from the classrooms or other school activities without direct permission of the legal guardian of the student and/or the site administrator. - SIGN OUT: Parents/guardians visiting or volunteering in the school shall sign their children out using proper procedures established at the school.
 Visitors shall sign out or follow approved procedures for notifying the administrative office that the visit is concluded.